BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Below are some observations I realized by examining the UML diagrams of the use case scenarios:
 - FE data is managed by the UI component (i.e. js) while the DAG data is managed by the CS.
 - There is a frequent request traffic between the backend and the frontend.
-- Large data may be transfered betweeen the backend and the frontend.
+- Large data may be transfered between the backend and the frontend.
 - **The DAG shall follow DOD approach to store the data.**
 - **The DAG shall define and manage a state (e.g. UpToDate) for each node in the DAG.**
 - The routines of the DAG related to the node states would be based on the ancestor/descendant relations.